cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 <HighlightBox type="prereq">

-In the [Starport introduction section](./03-starport.md), you learned how to jump-start a brand new blockchain.
-Now, it is time to dive deeper: explore how you can create a blockchain to play the game of checkers in a decentralized fashion.
+In the [Starport introduction section](./03-starport.md) you learned how to jump-start a brand new blockchain.
+Now it is time to dive deeper and explore how you can create a blockchain to play a decentralized game of checkers.

-You can of course proceed with the following code exercise without reading the [Starport introduction](.03-starport.md), but it is highly recommended as a prerequisite for the exercises in the following
+You can of course dive into the following code exercise without reading the [Starport introduction](.03-starport.md), but it is highly recommended for the following exercise.

 </HighlightBox>

 A good start to developing a checkers blockchain is to define the ruleset of the game.
 There are many versions of the rules.
 Let's choose [a very simple set of basic rules](https://www.ducksters.com/games/checkers_rules.php) to not get lost in the rules of checkers or the proper implementation of the board state.

-Let's use [a ready-made implementation](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go), with the additional rule that the board is 8x8 and played on black cells.
+Use [a ready-made implementation](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go), with the additional rule that the board is 8x8 and played on black cells.
 This code will not need adjustments.

-Let's not be overly concerned with a marketable GUI.
-That would be a separate project in itself.
-Of course, you still need to set up the groundwork for a GUI to be possible.
+For the moment, do not focus on the GUI.
+You will only lay the foundation for an interface.

 If you did not already do it in the [previous section](./03-starport.md), create your brand new blockchain with a `checkers` module: